guidance-guarantee-programme/pension_guidance/content/already_bought_annuity.md

 The government is currently deciding on how the new rules could work and will give more details nearer the time.
 To find out more you can read the Chancellor’s full [annuities announcement](https://www.gov.uk/government/news/pension-freedoms-to-be-extended-to-people-with-annuities).

-If you’re thinking of selling your annuity next year to pay off debts, you should get advice first.
+If you’re thinking of selling your annuity to pay off debts, you should get advice first.

 The [Money Advice Service](https://www.moneyadviceservice.org.uk/en) and [Citizens Advice](http://www.citizensadvice.org.uk) services both offer free and impartial debt advice.